We campaign for more action to tackle preventable illnesses.

-- We're a member of the Obesity Health Alliance - a coalition of over thirty organisations who have joined together to fight obesity.
+- We're a member of the Obesity Health Alliance - a coalition of over forty organisations who have joined together to fight obesity.

-- We're working with Pro Bono Economics - who are helping us undertake health economics research into the food industry.
+- We're working with Pro Bono Economics - who are helping us undertake health economics research.

-- We're also working with King's College London, Goldsmith's University and Kingston University - on research into health-behaviour change.
+- We're also working with King's College London, Goldsmith's University, Kingston University and Huddersfield University - on research into health-behaviour change.

 - When, why and how people make health-behaviour changes - to help encourage more people to make healthy lifestyle choices.